-Only an exchange administrator, the data owner who created a dataset, or members of that dataset may add, edit, delete, or submit assets for approval.
+If the dataset membership is restricted, only the data owner who created a dataset or members of that dataset may add, edit, delete, or submit assets for approval.

-- 1. Click Data Exchange in the left navigation.

-- 2. Click a dataset.
+- 1. Click Data Exchange in the left navigation. - 2.
+Click a dataset.

-- The View Dataset page appears.
+The View Dataset page appears.

-- 3. Click Add Asset.
+- 3. Click Add Asset. - 4.
+Click Next.